-Fortunately, the core of the program is very familiar.
+The core of the program is very familiar, though.
 A main console displays your connection status and a few stats (bandwidth used, sites and tracking attempts blocked), and you're able to choose your preferred location and connect with a click.

-This looks good and is easy-to-use, but there's no real power or extra VPN-related functionality here.
+This looks good and is easy-to-use, but there's not much functionality here.
 There are no server load or ping time figures, there's no way to sort locations or filter them, and no favorites system to save commonly used locations for speedy access at a later date.

 The Settings options you get also only cover the basics.
 The client has a kill switch to block your internet connection if the VPN drops, and you can have it automatically launch and connect when Windows starts, but that's essentially it.
 You can't choose specific networks you'd like to protect, or change your protocol, or make low-level OpenVPN tweaks, or do anything else faintly clever or advanced.

-You do get F-Secure's blocking of malicious sites, trackers and more, of course, and if you don't have that already, it's a worthwhile feature.
-It's available on the Android app, too, which is just as user-friendly as its desktop cousin, and at the time of writing has a decent 4.3 rating on Google Play.
+Freedome's remaining advantage is F-Secure's blocking of malicious sites, trackers and more, and if you don't have that already, it's a worthwhile feature.
+It's available on the Android app, too, which is just as user-friendly as its desktop cousin, and at the time of writing has a decent 4.4 rating on Google Play.

 F-Secure claims that Freedome can help you bypass geo-blocking, enabling access to content you might not otherwise be able to see.
 We didn't want to take the company's word for it, though, and ran a few small tests of our own.

 Freedome couldn't get us into BBC iPlayer, a disappointment as it worked with our last review.
 But we had success with US Netflix, Amazon Prime Video and even Disney+, a good result overall.